evhub/coconut/HELP.md

 vector(1, 2) * vector(1, 3) |> print # 7
 ```

 Copy, paste!
 Now that was a lot of code.
 But looking it over, it looks clean, readable, and concise, and it does precisely what we intended it to do: create an algebraic data type for an immutable n-vector that supports the basic vector operations.
-And we did the whole thing without needing any imperative constructs like state or loops--pure functional programming.
+And we did the whole thing without needing any imperative constructs like state or loops—pure functional programming.

 ## Case Study 4: Vector Fields

-For the final case study, instead of me writing the code, and you looking at it, you'll be writing the code--of course, I won't be looking at it, but I will show you how I would have done it after you give it a shot by yourself.
+For the final case study, instead of me writing the code, and you looking at it, you'll be writing the code—of course, I won't be looking at it, but I will show you how I would have done it after you give it a shot by yourself.

 The bonus challenge for this section is to write each of the functions we'll be defining in just one line.
 To help with that, we're going to introduce a new concept up front, shorthand functions.
 A shorthand function looks like this
 ```